SphericalLabs/OpenSoundLab/README.md

 ## Roadmap and Issues
 A laundry list of things I could do, might do, maybe won't do, etc. and things that appear to be broken and need fixing.

-settings gear is not translucent like other icons, maybe use the other icons shader or material first save does not work when closing the menu and the cubes are disappering there is one extra cube in the upper left hand corner that is out of place add light objects from jarity fork add leap motion support on PC add chromecast support in addition to desktop display for PC or replacement on Android?
+* settings gear is not translucent like other icons, maybe use the other icons shader or material
+* first save does not work
+* when closing the menu and the cubes are disappering there is one extra cube in the upper left hand corner that is out of place
+* add light objects from jarity fork
+* add leap motion support on PC
+* add chromecast support in addition to desktop display for PC or replacement on Android?
-Add expander for keyboard and xylo roll
+* Add expander for keyboard and xylo roll
-Add scale support for keyboard and xylo roll
+* Add scale support for keyboard and xylo roll
-Add midi on Android
+* Add midi on Android
-Remove mountain background and replace with static skyboard, make skyboxes selectable Figure out what little white button on metronome does or is suppose to do Improve performance
+* Remove mountain background and replace with static skyboard, make skyboxes selectable
+* Figure out what little white button on metronome does or is suppose to do
+* Improve performance
-Improve graphics
+* Improve graphics
-Improve sound
+* Improve sound
-Make sound 3D
+* Make sound 3D
-Make velocity drumpads selectable or improve velocity detection to be more reliable from Jarity fork Some combinations of connections result in no sound or garbled sound, figure out what those cases are and try and fix Fix camera display
+* Make velocity drumpads selectable or improve velocity detection to be more reliable from Jarity fork
+* Some combinations of connections result in no sound or garbled sound, figure out what those cases are and try and fix
+* Fix camera display
+* Metronome sometimes has decimals
+* Multiplayer